Guidelines For the Structure of the Academic Year

 - No examinations are to be scheduled on the first two days of Passover unless the avoidance of those dates would extend the final examination period beyond the end of April.
 In years where examinations are scheduled on the first two days of Passover, affected students are required to request accommodation and arrange with their instructor(s) and/or Dean for an alternative examination.

-- Reading Week will be scheduled to begin as of 6:00 p.m. on the Friday prior to the third Monday in February and end at midnight on the subsequent Sunday.
+- Reading Week will be scheduled to begin the third Monday in February.

 - The in absentia February Convocation will be scheduled for the last Friday in February.